ivgiuliani/buttonctrl/README.md

   (but `ClickDown` and `ClickUp` will be raised as normal).
 If you don't need to handle long clicks, then you should handle `Click` and `LongClick` events in the same way.
+  By default, long clicks will be triggered after the button has been pressed for longer than 1500ms but this duration is configurable (see `examples/longclick`)
 - `ClickDown`: the button has just been pressed down
 - `ClickUp`: the button has just been released